Monitoring school lunch in Santarém

 Students and the Social Observatory are considering this campaign a pilot that can be expanded to other schools in Santarém, throughout the state, and even across the country.
 School lunch has been an issue affecting a wide range of students and this group believes that consistent data will be a key differential in pushing for accountability from the state and schools.

-During our most recent trip to Belém in July, the Promise Tracker team was invited to participate in a meeting organized by the Observatory to present the Santarém campaign as a model to representatives of the Public Prosecutor’s Office, the Comptroller’s Office, and a professor at the Federal University of Pará.
+During our most recent trip to Belém in July, the Promise Tracker team was invited to participate in a meeting organized by the Observatory to present the Santarém campaign as a model to representatives of the Public Prosecutor’s Office, the Office of the Comptroller General, and a professor at the Federal University of Pará.
 The two prosecutors present and several other support staff had been working on the issue of school lunches for years and voiced frustration at not having access to consistent or thorough enough information to hold school and distributors accountable.
 After reviewing the campaign data from Santarém, the representatives were eager to expand the use of Promise Tracker to schools throughout the capital of Belém to gather consistent data that could support broader cases around school lunch.
 The Public Prosecutor’s Office advocated to host a meeting in August to convene actors from the Municipal Committee on Education, the Committee on School Nutrition, the Fund for Development of Basic Education and 4 local schools to discuss the expansion of the data collection campaign in the capital.

 We are excited to be following the activities in Pará as part of a case study for the second phase of Promise Tracker in Brazil throughout 2016.
 In collaboration with researchers at the University of São Paulo’s Co-Laboratory for Development and Participation and Humanitas360, we are working with community partners to document the use of Promise Tracker and explore how data collection, dissemination and strategic partnerships can influence social organizing around accountability.
 We’ll be focusing on participatory approaches to assessing impact and frameworks that value process-based learning and relationship-building.
 We look forward to sharing updates from implementing partners as well as learnings on impact assessment throughout the process.
-Stay tuned here and at promisetracker.org for news from the field.
+Stay tuned here for news from the field.